 Review of national quality use of medicines publications

-The review and finalisation of the revised quality use of medicines publications will be completed by 24 December 2021.
+The review and update of the three national QUM publications will be completed by March 2022.

 Quality Use of Medicines and Medicines Safety

 In November 2019, the Council of Australian Governments (COAG) Health Council made Quality Use of Medicines and Medicines Safety the 10th National Health Priority Area.
 The Commission was subsequently engaged to develop a national baseline report on the Quality Use of Medicines and Medicines Safety, with an initial focus on aged care.
 To assist in the development of this report, the Commission sought input from clinicians, consumers, carers, service providers and other stakeholders in the aged care sector to inform the development of the report.
 The Quality Use of Medicines and Medicines Safety Discussion Paper was published in support of the public consultation which was held between August and October 2020.

 The discussion paper focussed on polypharmacy, use of antipsychotic medicines and transitions of care in aged care.
 Stakeholders were asked to consider four key questions in relation to these focus areas:

 - What is considered best practice in 2020?

 - What works and should be done more?

 - What doesn’t work and should be done less?